 pursuing an advanced degree in medicine, dentistry, nursing, veterinary science,

 physical therapy, and other health sciences.
 Randolph-Macon is justifiably proud

 of its record in premedical and predental education.
 A large majority of Randolph-Macon

-students who have applied to medical schools have gained admission to their
+students who have applied to medical schools have gained admission to their first-choice

-Although most students elect to major in biology or chemistry, a science major is not a prerequisite
+or chemistry, a science major is not a prerequisite

 for acceptance into medical school.
 In fact, outstanding students with diverse backgrounds

 and interests are often good candidates for programs in medicine.
 Recent R-MC graduates